 Tim Kelly, Buro Happold Associate told NSC during construction: "The structure exploits the convex and concave geometry to form a locked structure which spans across the width of the exhibition space to the column lines which flank the building.

-"Large open column free spaces up to 50m wide were created by forming the innovative roof with a series of inclined trusses, following the external geometry of the roof, which utilises folded plate action.
+"Large open column free spaces up to innovative roof with a series of inclined trusses, following the external geometry of the roof, which utilises folded plate action.
 The inclined planes are supported at the north and south facades on a series of structural mullions and within the building at two transition zones."